 The seemingly endless myriad of creeks and shallow estuaries painted along the eastern front provides the perfect feeding grounds for every member of the food chain, from mud minnows, pinfish and creek shrimp on the low end to the gator trout, snaggle-toothed sheepshead and lunker reds on the top end.

-But as the sun’s rays pelt down 14 hours a day and water temperatures soar along the shallow front, a once-perfect scenario becomes less than ideal for larger gamefish, and cooler water becomes attractive along the oceanic fringe.
-And the rock jetties that line a number of inlets provide just the right pieces to the puzzle and become new feeding grounds for many of these fish.
+But as the sun’s rays pelt down 14 hours a day, water temperatures soar along the shallow front.
+The once-perfect scenario becomes less than ideal for larger gamefish.
+And cooler water becomes attractive along the oceanic fringe.
+So the rock jetties that line a number of inlets provide just the right pieces to the puzzle.
+And they become new feeding grounds for many of these fish.

-No doubt, the water gets hot all over the place, but the vastness of the ocean moderates temperatures and can provide relative refuge for many marine creatures.
+No doubt, the water gets hot all over the place.
+But the vastness of the ocean moderates temperatures.
+It provides relative refuge for many marine creatures.
 Scattered inlets are ideal places for fish to feed, and inlets armored with rock jetties provide everything a predator can ask for.
 Jetties provide a surface for barnacles, oysters and marsh mussels to grow and perfect places for shrimp and small fish to hide.
-But predators find these areas quite useful, and they can make a living eating breakfast, lunch, dinner and plenty of late-night snacks.
+Predators find these areas quite useful.
+And they can make a living eating breakfast, lunch, dinner and plenty of late-night snacks.

 Jordan Pate of Carolina Guide Service fishes just about every type of marine terrain around Georgetown, S.C., throughout the year.
 When the water heats up, the jetties lining the entrance to Winyah Bay become two of his prime destinations.